 This study is believed to be the first clinical report on the use of MSC-CM to treat psoriasis.
-As a result, it calls for further investigation on MSC-CM for both the treatment of psoriasis and also on other conditions.
+It calls for further investigation on MSC-CM for both the treatment of psoriasis, and also on other conditions.

 The GIOSTAR Chicago team welcomes any questions you may have about stem cell research, or any of the procedures we currently offer patients.
-Please contact us online, call us at (847) 750-4307 or email for more information.
+Please call us at 844-446-7827 or contact us online for more information.